Correct-Syntax/correct-syntax.github.io/content/posts/is-it-right-to-download-youtube-videos.md

 Some people will point to CC (Creative Commons) licensed content or content where the creator says that users are free to download the video if they want.

-The problem is that it's still a violation of the YouTube TOS.
+The problem is that it *could* still be a violation of the YouTube TOS.
+(I don't have full clarity for CC licensed content).

 I once had a client that had two YouTube channels and wanted to combine them into one.
 One of the channels only had one video.
 However, they had forgotten their login information for the account.
 So they couldn't just download the video through YouTube Studio and reupload it to the other channel.